 Policygenius can compare policies for home and auto and even mix and match options to find the best deal for you.

 You will pay less for your teen to drive if you put them on your policy as opposed to putting them on their own, separate policy.
 It's always less expensive to add to your existing policy.

 If your teen or college student keeps their grades up that can mean a discount for mom and dad.
 This might also apply if you are an adult going back to school.

 Ship Off Your College Student

 Some insurance companies give a discount when your child goes to school 100 miles away and does not have a car with them.
 The idea is if they don't have a car, then they won't be as likely to get in an accident.

 Don't Pay For Things You Don't Need

 Take a good look at your policy to make sure you aren’t paying for services that you pay for elsewhere.
-For example, if you have Triple A then you don’t need roadside assistance with your insurance company.
-Plus, if you use the roadside assistance with your insurance company your premium could go up.
+For example, if you have Triple-A then you don’t need roadside assistance with your insurance company.
+Plus, if you use roadside assistance with your insurance company your premium could go up.
 Services like this can be separate from your insurance policy.